22 September 2023

 The counterargument to this approach, however, may be the case described by Caterina Falleni, who works as the lead accessibility designer for Facebook.

-Caterina Falleni’s case study
+Caterina Falleni’s example

 Caterina’s case study focused on the implementation of a11y in Facebook – an application that is used by close to 3 billion people worldwide (and according to this study, 74% of disabled people use Facebook.), confirming the theory presented by W3.

 Below, you will find the designer’s recommendations, which she followed when implementing accessibility in her projects.
 These are processes that have been proven to work in practice for Facebook – and can be seen as universal:

 - Preparing to implement accessibility at the very beginning of the development process helps to save time and resources and helps to improve the overall usefulness of the product.